 \section{Conclusion}

 This study introduces a differentiable Graph Neural Network Simulator (GNS) for forward and inverse modeling of multi-layered slope systems characterized by the Mohr-Coulomb model.
-We demonstrate that GNS serves as an effective differentiable surrogate model for the Material Point Method (MPM), significantly accelerating both forward and inverse modeling of granular flow simulations in realistic multi-layered slope systems while considering full granular flow kinematics.
+We demonstrate that the GNS serves as an effective differentiable surrogate model for the Material Point Method (MPM), significantly accelerating both forward and inverse modeling of granular flow simulations in realistic multi-layered slope systems while considering granular flow evolution.

-Through transfer learning, we fine-tuned a pre-trained GNS model, originally calibrated for a single material property (friction angle), to incorporate cohesion, rather than training a completely new model from scratch.
+Through transfer learning, we fine-tuned a pre-trained GNS model, originally trained only for a single material property (friction angle), to incorporate cohesion, rather than training a completely new model from scratch.
 The fine-tuning training loss successfully stabilizes when facing previously unseen granular flow data involving cohesive materials.

 For forward modeling, we first evaluate GNS's performance to simulate Mohr-Coulomb-type materials using granular column collapse experiments.
-The results show that GNS adequately captures the runout behavior across diverse friction angles and cohesion values.
+The results show that the GNS adequately captures the runout behavior across diverse friction angles and cohesion values.
 There are larger errors when simulating highly dynamic fluid-like materials outside the training dataset range, but these cases are not common in engineering applications.
 In general, the errors remain below 10 percent for most scenarios.
-We then apply GNS to simulate a multi-layered dam runout.
-GNS accurately reproduces runout dynamics and inter-material interactions, while achieving up to 145× speed-up compared to MPM.
+We then apply the GNS to simulate a multi-layered dam runout.
+The GNS accurately reproduces runout dynamics and inter-material interactions, while achieving up to 145× speed-up compared to MPM.